 Jetboil Stash vs Biolite Campstove 2+ vs MSR Pocketrocket vs BRS Ultralight Burner

-TL;DR: The BRS UL Stove that can be found on Amazon for $25 CAD or thereabouts, when combined with a Toaks Titanium cookpot and an 8oz MSR gas can is the cheapest and lightest cook system of the four analyzed.
+TL;DR: The BRS UL Stove that can be found on Amazon for $25 CAD or thereabouts, when combined with a Toaks Titanium cookpot and an 8oz MSR gas can is the cheapest and lightest cook system of the four analyzed, but it has limitations that should be considered before rushing out to buy one.

 I’ll first say this: this will not be an assessment of performance.
 The only products I own of these four are the Stash (which I just purchased and haven’t even unboxed) and my old Jetboil.
 This is going to be an assessment of usability and weigh savings, with some theoretical discussion of pros and cons of usability.
 Use it as you wish.
 All prices as of the date of the article, and in CAD.